Jaswanthkumar2005/endee-rag-project/README.md

-# Endee RAG Project
+# Endee RAG Project – Document Question Answering System

 ## Project Overview

-This project builds a simple Retrieval Augmented Generation (RAG) system that answers user questions from documents using vector search.
+This project implements a **Retrieval Augmented Generation (RAG)** based document question answering system.
+The system allows users to ask questions and get relevant answers from documents using **vector search**.

+The core idea of this project is to demonstrate how **vector embeddings** can be stored and searched efficiently, with **Endee used as the vector database layer**.

+---

 ## Problem Statement

-Searching information from large text files is difficult.
-This project solves the problem by using vector embeddings and semantic search.
+Searching information from large text documents using traditional keyword search is inefficient and inaccurate.
+This project solves the problem by converting documents into **vector embeddings** and retrieving the most relevant content based on **semantic similarity**.

+---

+## Use Case

+**Document Question Answering (RAG)**

+- Input: Text documents
+- User asks a natural language question
+- System retrieves the most relevant document chunk
+- The retrieved content is returned as the answer

+---

-## System Design
+## System Design / Technical Approach

-Documents are converted into embeddings and stored in Endee vector database.
-User queries are also converted into embeddings and matched using vector similarity.
+The system works in the following steps:

+1. Documents are loaded from text files
+2. Text is split into smaller chunks
+3. Each chunk is converted into vector embeddings
+4. Embeddings are stored in the vector database (Endee)
+5. User query is converted into an embedding
+6. Vector similarity search is performed
+7. The most relevant content is returned

+**Flow:**
+Documents → Embeddings → Endee Vector Store → Similarity Search → Answer

+---

-## Endee Usage
+## How Endee is Used

-Endee is used as the vector database to store and retrieve document embeddings efficiently.
+Endee is used as the **vector database layer** in this project.

+- Document embeddings are stored in a vector store
+- Vector similarity search logic follows Endee concepts
+- Demonstrates how Endee can be used in RAG-based systems
+- Aligns with real-world semantic search applications

+---

-## Setup Instructions
+## Project Structure

-1. Install Python 3.9+
-2. Create virtual environment
-3. Install dependencies
+endee-rag-project/
+│
+├── data/
+│ └── documents.txt
+├── src/
-4. Run ingest.py
+│ ├── ingest.py
+│ ├── search.py
-5. Run rag.py
+│ └── rag.py

-## Technologies Used
-Python, Sentence Transformers, Endee Vector Database
+├── requirements.txt
+├── README.md
+└── .gitignore